invisement-old/HFaaS/content/blog/devOnChrome.md

 ---
 title: "Chromebook for Developers"
-date: 2018-08-08
+date: 2018-08-01
 tags: ["Blog", "Chromebook", "Google Cloud", "Linux", "Pixelbook", "Crostini", "DevOps", "Python", "conda"]

 ---

 <img src="/images/vscode-chrome.png" width="100%">

-ChromeOS is a modern approach to laptop: everything runs in a browser but it can host Linux apps.
-Now, there are serous high-end Chromebooks like Pixelbook from Google, Samsung, and Asus.
+ChromeOS is a modern approach to laptop: everything runs in a browser but it can host Android and Linux apps.

+You can run Web apps (Dah!), Chrome apps and extensions, android apps (through google play), and (this is exciting) Linux apps (through hosted container).

+## Buy a Chromebook or Pixelbook
 Chromebooks are very secure, fast, beautiful, and functional.
-Now you can run Web apps (Dah!), Chrome apps and extensions, android apps (through google play), and (this is exciting) Linux apps (through hosted container).

-## Buy a Chromebook or Pixelbook
+Mine is a Pixelbook and it is the best device I ever had.

 You do not need to do dirty hacks like turn on `developer` mode, install `crouton` or `termux`, or `dual boot` it with linux.
 ChromeOS is very secure and it is one of its biggest advantages.
 Do not turn on the `developer` mode, which sacrifices its security.